bwillstorey/WTF_App/README.md

-# WTF_App
+# What_Going_On_App
 Group Members: Zach Matthews, Cam Forrest, Brian Storey, Christian Chavez

-WTF is a "ground-breaking" app that lets users search for where to eat, where to drink and what is going in Nashville for any date they are visiting.
-Basically, it just lets a user figure out WTF is going on in Nashville.
+What's Going On is a "ground-breaking" app that lets users search for where to eat, where to drink and what is going in Nashville for any date they are visiting.
+Basically, it just lets a user figure out what is going on in Nashville.

 Simply select the date you are visiting on the datepicker calendar and ouila!